Courses

 Week 1 | ||||

-Basic Concepts of Multi-Criteria Decision Making (MCDM) (decision environment, attribute, criteria, degree, multi-objective, goal, objective) | Analytic Hierarchy Process (AHP) | Case studies and Computer Applications for AHP (SuperDecion program) | Analytic Network Process (ANP) | Midterm Exam (It would be the paper-based exam, single case study for each person, or group work project) |
+Basic Concepts of Multi-Criteria Decision Making (MCDM) | Analytic Hierarchy Process (AHP) | Case studies and Computer Applications for AHP (SuperDecion Program) | Analytic Network Process (ANP) | Midterm Exam |

 Week 2 | ||||

-Case studies and Computer Applications for ANP (SuperDecion program) | Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method, model practice, advantages and disadvantages | Application of TOPSIS in Excel | Real-life case studies evaluation and discussion | (Final Exam) (It would be the paper-based exam, single case study for each person, or group work project) |
+Case studies and Computer Applications for ANP (SuperDecion program) | Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method, model practice, advantages, and disadvantages | Application of TOPSIS in Excel | Real-life Case Studies Evaluation and Discussion | Final Exam |

 Digital Marketing, 3 ECTS